GoogleCloudPlatform/community/tutorials/crashlytics-logs-to-datadog/index.md

 ### Create service accounts

-We recommend that you run pipelines with fine-grained access control to improve access partitioning.
+We recommend that you run pipelines with fine-grained access control to improve access partitioning, by provisioning the least permissions required for each service-account.
 If your project doesn't have a user-created service account, create one using following instructions.

-You can use your browser by going to [**Service accounts**](https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts?supportedpurview=project) page in the Cloud Console.

 1. Create a service account to use as the user-managed controller service account for Dataflow:

-        gcloud iam service-accounts create  ${PIPELINE_SERVICE_ACCOUNT_NAME} \
+        gcloud iam service-accounts create  "${PIPELINE_SERVICE_ACCOUNT_NAME}" \
         --project="${PROJECT_ID}" \
         --description="Service Account for Datadog export pipelines." \
         --display-name="Datadog logs exporter"